oneapi-src/SYCLomatic-test/third-party-programs/Velocity-Bench/hplinpack/hplinkpack_migration.md

 1016         icpx -c  ${TARGET_2_SRC_1} -o ${TARGET_2_OBJ_1} $(TARGET_2_FLAG_1)
 1017
 ```
-execute the ```vimdiff Makefile.dpct Makefile.dpct.patched``` in the out folder can get the changing details.
+run the command ```vimdiff Makefile.dpct Makefile.dpct.patched``` in the out folder can get the changing details.

 4. Build the migrated code with generated Makefile.dpct